The Cloud Identity Engine service is free; however, the

 region-specific tenants with region-specific Okta accounts.

-Skip the steps for Sign-out redirect URIs
+Skip the steps for Sign-out redirect URIs and

-and Base URIs as these aren't required.
+Base URIs as these aren't required.

-Since you will assign Controlled Access
+Since you will assign Controlled Access later in

-later in this procedure, Skip group assignment for
+this procedure, Skip group assignment for now

-now then Save the
+then Save the configuration.

-When you assign the app
+When you assign the app in

-only to the administrator you created in the first step.
+the administrator you created in the first step.

 Configure the Okta app integration.

-Edit the General
+Edit the General Settings

-Settings for the app you just created.
+for the app you just created.

 Select Refresh token as the Grant